bassjompi/MSD_HW/README.md

                                 Problem found: The reverse proxy seemed to be not working and i was receiving the "failed (98: Address already in use)" in the ssl port 443
                                 The root cause was the Security-Enhaced linux interfering the communication.
 For this we will have to set Selinux to "Permissive" state

 4. Set the Selinux to "Permissive" state to solve the above mentioned problem

+## Supervisord

+This role will install and setup supervisord and will link it to the Nginx and uWSGI proccesses.
+For this it will execute the following steps:

+1. Upgrade pip (needed to install latest version of supervisord) and then install Supervisord
+2. Copy the supervisord conf file sitting in the /FILES folder of the role to the host.
+This conf file has been already modified to add the nginx and uWSGI processes
+3. Start supervisord.This will automatically start the Nginx server and the uWSGI bridge.
+From now we will be able to monitor the services through the web interface http://192.168.33.13:9001

+## Local_actions

+This is a very simple role.
+It will just add an entry in our local machine /etc/hosts  file for our new server.
+The server was automatically renamed to MSD_JUAN in the Vagrantfile configuration